iCandyLabs/management/README.md

     - run: /home/webapp/start_web_server.sh
 ```

-Billow doesn't care where any of your files are, with the exception of
+Management doesn't care where any of your files are, with the exception of
-`billow_config.yml`, which it expects to be in your project's
+`management_config.yml`, which it expects to be in your project's
 root.
 Here's the relevant part of the file structure that the above
 sample config assumes:

 ```
 ./my-project
-|-- billow_config.yml
+|-- management_config.yml
 `-- resources
     |-- files
     |   |-- nginx.conf